-While DBT was originally developed as a treatment for borderline personality disorder, it has since been used for many other mental disorders.
-In some instance, it is modified to better fit the treatment needs for the disorder, like with eating disorders.
+While DBT was originally a treatment for borderline personality disorder, it has since been used for many other mental disorders.
+In some instances, it is modifiable to better fit the treatment needs for the disorder, like with eating disorders.
 DBT is an effective treatment for the following disorders:

-Due to the emphasis on regulating emotions and finding healthy coping mechanisms, DBT is increasingly being incorporated into the treatment of many types of mental health disorders.
-It’s a highly effective treatment that can help many different people.
-If you or someone you love has been diagnosed with any of the disorder above and are interested in learning more or signing up for DBT sessions, please contact us.
-We look forward to hearing from you.
+So, if you or someone you love has been diagnosed with any of the disorder above and are interested in learning more or signing up for DBT sessions, please contact us.
+Certainly, we look forward to hearing from you.